Reports: Ghosn, Kelly, Nissan charged in underreported pay

 Continue Reading Below

-Prosecutors would not immediately confirm the reports by Kyodo News service and other media.
-The reports said another executive and Nissan Motor Co. also were charged.
-The prosecutors were due to brief media later in the day.
+Meanwhile, the Securities and Exchange Commission said it had filed criminal complaints against Ghosn and another Nissan executive, Greg Kelly.
+A commission official said Monday that Nissan, Ghosn and Kelly were suspected of falsifying millions of dollars' worth of Ghosn's income.
+In Japan, a company can be charged with wrongdoing.

 The prosecutors say Ghosn is suspected of underreporting his income by 5 billion yen ($44 million) over five years.
-In Japan, a company can be charged with wrongdoing.
+The allegations newly reported on Monday would increase that amount by 4 billion yen ($36 million).

-Some kind of action by the prosecutors had been expected as the detention period allowed for the allegations disclosed so far ends on Monday.
+Some kind of action by the prosecutors had been expected because the detention period allowed for allegations disclosed earlier was to end on Monday.

-Nissan executive Greg Kelly, 62, is suspected of having collaborated with Ghosn.
+Kelly, 62, is suspected of having collaborated with Ghosn.
 Kelly's attorney in the U.S. says he is asserting his innocence.

 Ghosn, 64, has not commented.